Bajiio/FireArmor/README.md

 # FireArmor
-Applicativ Firewall powered by eBPF and AI to secure a K8S cluster.
+Applicative Firewall powered by eBPF and AI to secure a K8S cluster.